jaimefoobar/fieldJournal/learning/generalAdvice.md

 * Do NOT get one-itis!
 If you are young, you should not think that the girl is your world, or put her on a pedestal.
 A relationship that does not work out does not mean it is the end of the world.
 Keep an abundance mind frame!
+* Never ever take the relationship for granted.
+Be in your toes all the time.
+* Someone needs to be worthy of knowing myself.
+* How much can I really know about a person / girl in 3-4 days, weeks, months etc in regards to who they are long term potential / marriage?
+Remember, they too are putting their best foot forward.
+* Chemistry does not equal knowing a girl.
+* If everything’s going great with a girl, then she goes out of town for a week and comes back and is cold and distant, DO NOT try and do anything.
+Don’t ask to hang out, or what’s wrong, or do nice things to show you care.
+Just give her space and act like you didn’t notice she went cold.
+And if she has any interest she will come back.
+She’s cold = either banging someone else (or trying to), lost interest, or playing games / testing.
+No matter how you slice it, none of above is worth your time.
+Keep it moving.
+Once they turn cold, don't do anything until they come to you.
+Women don’t like it when you beg for them.
+They start to feel inferior and see you as weak when you do that.
+If they really want you they will come in their own.

 ## VI.
 Shit Tests